Gaurav130421/Diwali-Sales-Analysis/README.md

 - Using groupby and aggregation functions effectively
 - Crafting professional-looking plots with Seaborn & Matplotlib
 - Deriving business-level insights from raw datasets

+## CONCLUSION

+Married women age group from 26-35 years from UP, Mharashtra and Karnataka who are working in IT, Healthcare and Aviation sector are more likely to buy products from Food, Clothing and Electronic category